 We paid our four dollar entrance fee, picked up our Mission Cheat Sheet, and it was time to roam the grounds of this Mission, the fourth to be founded by Father Fermín Lasuén in the span of four months in 1797.
 Busy guy.
 It was named for Saint Ferdinand III, King of Spain in the 1200s.
 This one also happened to be located near the first gold discovery in Alta California.
 It was the 17th of California’s 21 Missions.

-First stop on the self-guided tour took us to the an exhibition that includes a pictorial history of the mission, pottery, trade and commerce items.
+The first stop on the self-guided tour took us to an exhibition that includes a pictorial history of the mission, pottery, trade and commerce items.
 Walking outside, we walked under a small archway that led us to the Mayordomo’s House.

 The Mayordomo’s House is where the foreman of the Mission ranch resided.